All Episodes

 I don't think it's really rooted about people personally liking old Bernie.

-I think Bernie, compared to Hillary, I mean, Bernie is voicing the hatred for conservatives and Republicans in the Iraq War that those people on the left harbor themselves and want to hear.
+I think Bernie compared to Hillary, I mean, Bernie is voicing the hatred for conservatives and Republicans in the Iraq war that those people on the left harbor themselves and want to hear.

 So, excuse me, I'm still suffering the ravages of this virus here, folks.

-I'm still sleeping 85 or 90 percent.
+I'm still sleeping 85 or 90%.

-Anyway, I really do believe that their hatred, their opposition, their disgusted for us, their desire for us to continue to lose, would overcome any impulse to sit out the election because they're so angry that their guy Bernie didn't get the nomination.
+Anyway, I really do believe that their hatred, their opposition, their disgust for us, their desire for us to continue to lose, would overcome any impulse to sit out the election because they're so angry that their guy Bernie didn't get the nomination.

 But I do know, I am totally confident in saying that one of the prime motivators of Democrat voters is denying Republicans victory.

-I you read this stuff and there's some genuine, it's it's one flew over the cuckoo's nest out there, and these people are obsessed with hatred, literally filled with it, anonymously, and Bernie gives voice to it.
+You read this stuff and there's some genuine, it's it's one flew over the cuckoo's nest out there, and these people are obsessed with hatred, literally filled with it, anonymously, and Bernie gives voice to it.

 Ergo, their enthusiasm for the guy.